sylabs/singularityce-community/roadmap.md

 SingularityCE 3.11 is targeted for release in November 2022.

-* **Monitor CDI / Intermediate nvidia library GPU setup support** NVIDIA GPU suppor for containers is moving toward the upcoming CDI (container device interface) standard.
-There may be an intermediate strategy.
+* **Monitor CDI / Intermediate nvidia library GPU setup support** NVIDIA's GPU library support for containers is moving toward the upcoming CDI (container device interface) standard.
+There may be an intermediate strategy with a revised `nvidia-container-cli`.
 Track these changes to support current generations of NVIDIA container setup libraries / utilities.

 * **Continue Removal of Code Supporting Legacy Distros** https://github.com/sylabs/singularity/issues/82